 Tucked between the Taconic and Green Mountain Ranges, the Manchester area offers a laundry list of outdoor opportunities.
-Our favorite summer day hikes will lead you to jaw-dropping vistas, pristine swimming holes, and pretty waterfalls.
-Plus, there are plenty of options for full-on family adventure.
+Our favorite day hikes will lead you to pristine ponds, pretty waterfalls, and jaw-dropping vistas.
+Perfect for this time of year!

 At 3,825 feet, this is the highest peak in the Taconic range.
 This fairly strenuous hike includes some excellent vantage points.
 Trailhead is found behind Burr & Burton Academy.
 From RT.
 7A, turn on Seminary Ave.
 Locate trail in upper parking lot.
 Follow the blue blazes; through orange gate, climb for 2.8 miles.
 At junction, follow signs to Lookout Rock or to the parking area at the top of the mountain.

 5.8 Miles Round Trip.
 Elevation Gain 2870 feet.
 4-5 Hours.

 3,260 ft. with a 360° view.
 On the AT/LT.
 Park at the AT/LT parking lot on rt.
 11/30, 5 miles to the east of Manchester.
 Follow the trail to the summit.
 A less traveled approach from the north is accessed by continuing to Peru on Rt.
 11, turn left into Peru, left across from Hapgood store, left on north road, left again on Mad Tom Notch road, follow this dirt road up to parking area on left.
 Head south on AT/LT.